 <ul>

-{page.data.map(a => (
+{page.data.map((a) => (

-<li><a href={`/articles/${a.slug}/`}>{a.data.title}</a></li>
+<li><a href={`/articles/${a.id}/`}>{a.data.title}</a></li>

 ))}